The demolition of Borchert Field was completed on June 11, 1953, but the ballpark lingered longer in the memories of fans.

 We can start with the light standards.
 The infield lights are casting a shadow from behind the camera, but are not visible.
 That helps, because those poles were originally placed on the field in front of the grandstand, and were moved outside the park in early 1942.
 So we know if it can't be any earlier than that.

 The outfield ads along that right field fence might be a better bet.
 They don't match the ads we know were in place in 1952.
-So earlier than that.
+So 1952 is too late.

 In 1947, April snow forced the postponement of Opening Day.
 From the Milwaukee Journal coverage, we get a good look at the right field wall, as team secretary Fredric (Shorty) Mendelson gazes forlornly across the infield.